jopamo/pcmanfm-qt/HACKING.md

 * Copy, move, delete, rename for local files
 * Folder navigation, tabs, back/forward, up
-* Volume listing, mount, unmount, eject (if GIO backend enabled)
+* Trash behavior and error handling (once a trash backend is wired up)
-* Trash behavior and error handling
+* Volume listing, mount, unmount, eject (only if an out-of-tree backend is enabled)
 * Preferences and settings
 * Any new backend code under failure conditions (permissions, missing devices, etc)